 Costumes: Victorian costumes are encouraged but certainly not required for our patrons.
 Please feel free to 'come as you are' to enjoy your adventure into Dickens' London.
-The costume guidelines provided on this website are intended for Participants (performers & vendors) of the event.
+The Participant Costume Guidelines provided on this website are intended for Participants (performers & vendors) of the event.
 If you are a guest, please enjoy the costume information on this site as a resource to help you get into the spirit and play along at any level you wish.
 Even a hat or bonnet will make you feel like you are stepping back in time with us!
 Special note: please do not come dressed as Father Christmas, Ebeneezer Scrooge, or other principal characters from Dickens' works.
 Please see our public costume policy for more information.

 Entertainment: Continuous performances on seven stages and in the streets feature lively and colorful characters from Dickens' London.
 Enjoy holiday games and festive dance in Fezziwig's Warehouse, boisterous music hall offerings in Mad Sal's Dockside Alehouse, and the engaging antics and adventures of such characters as London's chimney sweeps, Ebenezer Scrooge, Bob Cratchit, Tiny Tim, that evil genius Fagin, and a horde of other colorful characters.

 Food & Drink: Gourmet chefs offer delicious foods from around the world, including English bangers and fish 'n' chips, exotic Greek delicacies, French onion soup, and enticing desserts.
 Five authentic pubs offer Craft Ales from local breweries to satisfy the heartiest thirst.
 A wide selection of fine wines and champagne is available by the glass.